Literate Programming Skill

 - Chunk quality: Meaningful names?
 Focused on single concepts?

 - Explanation quality: Explains "why" not just "what"?
-Red flags: prose that begins "We [verb] the [noun]" matching a function name; prose that describes parameter types visible in the signature; prose that restates conditionals without explaining why they matter.
+The explanation should also say why the chosen approach works.
+Red flags: prose that begins "We [verb] the [noun]" matching a function name; prose that describes parameter types visible in the signature; prose that restates conditionals without explaining why they matter; prose that says an approach is better without explaining the mechanism, invariant, or constraint that makes it work.

 - Test organization: Tests after implementation, not before?